 From Montréal, proceed west, up-river.
 Transit the Ste.
 Lambert Seaway lock into the South Shore Canal, and thence into and though the Seaway lock at Côte Ste.
 Catherine.
 The South Shore Canal is a 14 NM bypass of the non-navigable Lachine Rapids.
 There is no place to stop in the canal.
 At Lac Ste.
 Louis, jog north to the Ottawa River at its junction with the St. Lawrence.
 This area is broad, shoal and rocky, so mind the sailing line on the charts carefully.
 Remember, markers in the water take precedence over charts.
 Proceed to Ste.
 Anne de Bellevue and stay on the canal wall.
 Ste-Anne is a charming, small french-speaking town with several good restaurants along the lock wall.

 West of Ste-Anne, there is a very large and very unique lock and hydroelectric dam at Carillon.
 Google this lock and read about it before you get to it.
 “Officially,” Canada is a bi-lingual country.
 All official services are “required” to be available in both English and French.
 However, our experience was that the lockmaster at Carillon avoids, at all cost, speaking English.
-To him, speaking French only appears to be a point of Provincial and personal pride.
+To him, speaking French-only appears to be a point of Provincial and personal pride.
 Upon our arrival, because of our poor facility with French, we could not understand his instructions, so after three attempts to get him to respond in English, the captain made an executive decision to tie up along a floating dock, on the south side of the lock, to our port.
 We then got to witness an actual miracle.
-The lockmaster was suddenly able to instruct us, in quite good English, to please tie up to the north wall (to our stud).
+The lockmaster was suddenly able to instruct us, in quite good English, to please tie up to the north wall (to our stbd).
 I gave him a big smile and salute, and immediately complied.

 Above Carillon, on the Ottawa River’s LDB, is Château Montebello.
 We definitely recommend everyone spend a day or two at Château Montebello.
 The château is an Internationally renowned conference center.
 It is the largest log structure in the world, and was completed in just 91 days.
 The château and the château marina are open to the public.
 There is a very nice swimming pool, and all boater amenities.
 It is priced accordingly, and yes, above the regional average.
 But then again, a lot of the competition is by mooring pass, so heavily discounted if heavily used.